-To encourage the usage of green products in the construction industry.
+To encourage the selection and specification of green-labelled or certified products and technologies and materials in the construction industry.

-1 POINT: Achieve Green Products Scoring System (GPSS) of 40 - 49% 2 POINTS: Achieve Green Products Scoring System (GPSS) of 50 - 59%
+Achieve Green Products Scoring System (GPSS) of 40 - 49%

+Achieve Green Products Scoring System (GPSS) of 50 - 59%

 The application of the Green Product Scoring System (GPSS) is to encourage a project team to specify green products to be used in their projects.
 It is also to educate and create awareness among the stake-holders on the environmental-friendly product and services and to encourage manufacturers to apply for green certification for their products.